aquasecurity/trivy/docs/misconfiguration/advanced/exceptions.md

         }
     ```

-This example exempts all builtin policies for Kubernetes.
+This example exempts all built-in policies for Kubernetes.

 For more details, see [the example](https://github.com/aquasecurity/trivy/tree/{{ git.commit }}/examples/misconf/namespace-exception)